Keith R. Porter: Career/research

 In 1939, Porter was a research assistant at The Rockefeller Institute for Medical Research under James B. Murphy, a cancer researcher.
-Porter his early work in Murphy's lab on the effect of carcinogens on embryonic development of rat embryos.
-Because it was difficult for the these cells to fix properly to the slide, Porter concluded that osmium tetroxide preserved the cells the best.
-When Porter micro-graphed the first cell, he noticed that only the thin sections could be seen.
+Porter focused his early work in Murphy's lab on the effect of carcinogens on the embryonic development of rats.
+Because it was difficult for them to fix these cells properly to the slide, Porter concluded that osmium tetroxide preserved the cells the best.
+When Porter made a photomicrograph of the first cell, he noticed that only the thin sections could be seen.
 The nuclei region was a dark blob due to all the internal structures surrounding the nucleus.
 He needed a higher penetration power to see the thicker portions of the cell.
-Only small sections of thinly sliced cells were able to be micro-graphed, so Porter turned his attention to developing a way that whole cells could be photographed.
+Only small sections of thinly sliced cells could be micro-graphed, so Porter focused on how whole cells could be photographed.
 In conjunction with Joseph Blum, he designed an ultramicrotome section of specific tissue thickness to allow the electron microscope to penetrate these cells.
 By 1956, he became a professor and full member at the Rockefeller University.

 From 1961 to 1967, Porter returned to Harvard University and was chair of the biology department (1965–1967).
 Porter's research at Harvard concerned the sarcoplasmic reticulum and T system; he conducted this work in collaboration with Clara Franzini-Amstrong.
-He then explored the role of microtubules in motility, cell division, and control of cell shape with Lewis Tilney, J. Richard McIntosh, and Ursula Goodenough-Johnson.
+He then explored the role of microtubules in motility, cell division, and control of cell shape with Lewis Tilney, J. Richard McIntosh and Ursula Goodenough-Johnson.

 In 1968, Porter left to work as chair of the new Department of Molecular, Cellular, and Developmental Biology at the University of Colorado Boulder.
-Porter spearheaded a laboratory dedicated to a higher voltage (1000 kV) electron microscope that improved the ability to examine the interior of cells by virtue of its high penetrating power.
+Porter spearheaded a laboratory dedicated to a higher-voltage (1000 kV) electron microscope, that improved the ability to examine the interior of cells by virtue of its high penetrating power.
 When he retired, at age 70, the university awarded him an honorary degree and renamed "his" building Porter Biosciences.

-Porter became a professor at University of Maryland, Baltimore County in 1984 before joining Peachey Lee's laboratory at the University of Pennsylvania in 1988, post-retirement.
+Porter became a professor at the University of Maryland, Baltimore County (UMBC) in 1984 before joining Lee D. Peachey’s laboratory at the University of Pennsylvania in 1988, post-retirement.
 UMBC's Keith R. Porter Core Imaging Facility is dedicated to Porter.

 Porter helped found the American Society for Cell Biology and the Journal of Cell Biology.
-The Keith R. Porter Endowment for Cell Biology, founded in 1981, supports an annual Keith R. Porter Lecture at the conference of American Society for Cell Biology.
+The Keith R. Porter Endowment for Cell Biology, founded in 1981, supports an annual Keith R. Porter Lecture at the American Society for Cell Biology conference.

 Recognition

-In 1970, together with Albert Claude and George E. Palade, Porter was awarded the Louisa Gross Horwitz Prize from Columbia University.
-Porter's colleagues Albert Claude, Christian de Duve and George E. Palade were awarded a Nobel Prize in 1974 "for describing the structure and function of organelles in biological cells", work that Porter is also well known for.
+In 1970, Porter, with Albert Claude and George E. Palade, was awarded the Louisa Gross Horwitz Prize from Columbia University.
+In 1974, Porter's colleagues Albert Claude, Christian de Duve and George E. Palade were awarded a Nobel Prize "for describing the structure and function of organelles in biological cells," work that Porter is also well known for.
 Although Porter is known by many as "The Father of Cell Biology," he never officially won a Nobel Prize for his achievements and contributions to science.